 With the increase of technology, smartphones, and stress, sleep can often be missed and shrugged off like it isn’t needed.
-However, although this might be the case, sleep should not be missed and is actually one of the more important activities you need to perform.
+However, although this might be the case, sleep should not be missed and is one of the more important activities you need to perform.
 Sleep should be a regular part of your routine and can drastically help with a range of benefits.

 Sleep and its importance have been studied for many years and, to this day, there is no pinpoint reason why we need it.
 All we know is that with less sleep, we begin to see my psychological and physical issues that affect daily life.
-This article is going to be perfect for the individuals who work late nights or have stressful lives.
+This article is going to be perfect for individuals who work late nights or have stressful lives.
 Sleep is very important, and you will see why if you continue to read this article.

 You’ll have a Better Memory